California Whistleblower Law

 - Consulting an employment attorney

-It’s important to remember that nothing contained on this page is intended as a substitute for speaking directly with an employment lawyer.
+It’s important to remember that nothing contained on this page is intended as a substitute for speaking directly with a lawyer.
 If you have questions about your particular employment situation or california whistleblower laws, contact the BLG to see how we can help.

 An employee becomes a whistleblower when a violation of law occurs, or is perceived to occur, and the worker attempts to notify the proper authorities — be it a company supervisor, law enforcement officer — or other person with the power to investigate workplace violations.